taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default archiveReducer;
 ~~~~~~~~

 You will implement the action to archive a story in a second.
-First, the Redux store in its instantation needs to get both reducers now.
+First, the Redux store in its instantiation needs to get both reducers now.
 It has to get the combined reducer.
 Let's pretend that the store can import the combined reducer from the entry file, the *reducers/index.js*, without worrying about the combining of the reducers yet.

 {title="src/store/index.js",lang="javascript"}
 ~~~~~~~~